inspiritilda/2420_linux_assigment_1/README.md

 ``` bash
 doctl compute droplet create --image arch-linux-2024-01-01 --size s-1vcpu-1gb --region nyc1 --ssh-keys git-user --user-data-file <path-to-your-cloud-init-file> --wait first-droplet second-droplet
 ```
-Here is a breakdown of the command:
+### Breakdown of Each Section:
 * `--image arch-linux-2024-01-01`: This option specifies the operating system image for the droplets, which in this case is arch-linux-2024-01-01.
 * `--size s-1vcpu-1gb`: This specifies the resources for each droplet.
 Here, each droplet is allocated one virtual CPU and 1 GB of RAM.
 * `--region nyc1`: This option defines the region for deploying the droplets.
 In this example, the droplets will be created in the NYC1 datacenter.
 * `--ssh-keys`: This parameter allows you to import SSH keys into the droplet from your DigitalOcean account.
 You can list available keys using the command `doctl compute ssh-key list`.
 * `--user-data-file <path-to-your-cloud-init-file`: This specifies the path to your `cloud-config.yaml file`.
 For instance, it could look something like `/Users/example-user/cloud-config.yaml`.
-* `--wait`: This tells `doctl` to wait until the droplets are fully deployed before accepting any new commands.
+* `--wait`: This ensures that the command will not return until the droplet is fully created and ready for use.
 * `first-droplet second-droplet`: These are the names of the droplets being created.
 You can name as many droplets as you want by adding more names at the end of the command.

 After executing the command, the terminal will not display a prompt until the droplets finish deploying, which may take a few minutes.
 Once the deployment is successful, the output will resemble the following: